patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

     - Taking many more solver steps than necessary (e.g. 8 steps -> 800 steps);
     - Wrapping with `jax.value_and_grad` or `jax.grad` actually changing the result of the primal (forward) computation.

+### Split problems

+For "split stiffness" problems, with one term that is stiff and another term that is non-stiff, then IMEX methods are appropriate: [`diffrax.KenCarp4`][] is recommended.
+In addition you should almost always use an adaptive step size controller such as [`diffrax.PIDController`][].

 ---

 ## Stochastic differential equations